 After earnings come out, the stock will have already moved.

-If it’s a great earnings report, then the stock will move up.
-And you’ll be too late, right?
+If it’s a great earnings report, then the stock will move up... and you’ll be too late.
+Right?

 NATE: That’s what most people believe.

-But something else happens after earnings comes out that leads to the single most predictable set of trades you can make in the market.
-This is due to a phenomenon called an Earnings Profit Surge...
+But something else happens after earnings come out... and it leads to the single most predictable set of trades you can make in the market.
+It’s a phenomenon called an “Earnings Profit Surge.”

-In short, after a company beats earnings... stocks don’t just pop once on the day it comes out.
+In short... after a company beats earnings... the stock doesn’t just pop up once on the day earnings are released.

-Instead, stocks with the strongest earnings reports will continue to move upwards for weeks or even months.
+Instead, stocks with the strongest earnings reports will continue to move upward for weeks or even months.

-Researchers from Harvard, Duke and Cambridge University have all proven this ...
-Even the Federal Reserve and Securities and Exchange Commission have studied this powerful market force that leads to sharp rises in certain share prices.
+Researchers from Harvard, Duke and Cambridge have all proven this ...
+Even the Federal Reserve and the Securities and Exchange Commission have studied this powerful market force that leads to sharp rises in certain share prices.